-The built-in actions are Batch actions associated to a call-to-action of an In-App message, you just need to have the In-App feature enabled to use this feature.
-When creating a campaign, they allow you to set up actions beyond the different actions associated to a button.
+The built-in actions are Batch actions associated with a call-to-action of an In-App message, you just need to have the In-App feature enabled to use this feature.
+When creating a campaign, they allow you to set up actions beyond the different actions associated with a button.
 These actions do not require any development and can be activated directly via the dashboard when editing the campaign.

 How to do it?

 Set a tag in your In-App campaign

 When you edit your first campaign, you need to manage the formatting of the buttons.
 Let's imagine the case of an In-App message presenting new app features.
 The buttons would be: "Discover now" and "Discover later".

 At the level of the dismiss button "Discover later", you have to click on "Add secondary action" and then on "Add tag".

 Create a new collection and the tag(s) to add to your users, or search for tags that exist in the system.

 A tag is now associated with your dismiss button "Discover later", so all your users who will click on this button will be associated with this tag.